jmmastey/rspec-activerecord-expectations/README.md

 place to make sure that future developers don't accidentally cause a performance regression.

-## Supported Matchers
+## Counting Queries

-Listed along with their aliases.
+### Types of Comparisons

+Several comparison types are available, along with some aliases to allow for easier to read tests.

 ```ruby
 expect {}.to execute.less_than(20).queries